-Lieutenant Spalding is keeping a close eye on the newly placed box and will inform state biologist if and when a pair nest in the box.
+Lieutenant Spalding is keeping a close eye on the box and will inform the state biologist if and when a pair nest in the box.
 The biologist will likely band the owlets legs to track them.
-Lieutenant Spalding States, ” I have personally never seen a Barn Owl on property, but I have heard calls a couple of times while walking the trials.
+Lieutenant Spalding states, ” I have personally never seen a Barn Owl on property, but I have heard calls a couple of times while walking the trials.”

-We ask that you enjoy this box from afar. please bring binoculars with you to get a close up view and stay on the trail.
+We ask that you enjoy this box from a distance.
+Please bring binoculars with you to get a close up view and remember to stay on the trail.

 For more information on Barn Owls, please click on the link below and enjoy the read.